signal-flux/SFxPW-Intro-to-Modular-Synthesis/Assignments/Patch-Analysis/patch-analysis.md

 # Patch Analysis

-One of the most important tools as you become a synthesist is becoming self-sufficient.
-No matter how much you think you know, you will never know anything!
-Knowing *what to do* when you don't know something though is the most valuable tool you can have!
-This assignment will help you develop that skill.
+One of the most important skills to develop as a synthesist is  self-sufficiency.
+No matter how much you think you know, you will never know everything!
+Knowing *what to do* when you don't know something is the most valuable tool you can have!
+This assignment will help you develop that intuition.

 Your task is to break down the patches in the included folders.
-There are further instructions within the patch, as well as a guide for analyzing patches included below.
+There are further instructions within the patch, as well as a guide for analyzing the patches included below.
+You may also refer to Allen Strange's [Rapout Approach to Electronic Instrument Configurations](../rapout.pdf) for more guidance.

 Once you think you have a good sense of what is happening in each patch, please look over the annotated version which explains what every part of the patch is doing!

 If you encounter a module you do not understand, try right-clicking it and hovering over the `Plugin` submenu to find the `Manual` link.
 You can also try searching the internet for more info on that type of module.
 There is one module in Patch 2 which will likely be unfamiliar - but do not fret, you can figure it out!
-Part of learning about synthesis is learning *how to learn* what you do not know!
+Part of learning about synthesis is learning *how to learn* what you do not know.

 Do not forget to make sure you sound card is set correctly and that the volume is turned on!